 Back in 2011, Patagonia partnered with eBay in what is now called the Worn Wear Program (back then it was known as the Common Threads Initiative).
 The goal is to encourage you to buy fewer new items and instead repair your damaged Patagonia items and/or buy from a dedicated Patagonia used-clothing marketplace.

 With this campaign, the company enhanced its eco-friendly reputation, but also indirectly marketed itself by telling customers to “buy less, buy quality.”
-With these four words, the company associated itself with sustainability and high quality.

 And because you’re buying less of their higher quality and long-lasting products, Patagonia is reducing their negative environmental impact.
 That’s the idea at least.
 Customers will decide for themselves if consuming any products (Patagonia or others) will prevent further destruction of the natural environment.

 Buying and Selling Used Patagonia